A Certificate is a chain of one or more certificates, leaf first.

 Use of KeyLogWriter compromises security and should only be

-If zero, TLS 1.0 is currently taken as the minimum.
+By default, TLS 1.2 is currently used as the minimum.
+TLS 1.0 is the

 Certificates.
 Note that a certificate name can be of the form